On the balanced truncation error bound and sign parameters from arrowhead realizations: Systems with arrowhead realizations

 These signs can be verified by computing a balanced realization of $\Sys$ satisfying the symmetry condition~\eqref{eq:signA} with the sign matrix

 The Hankel singular values of $\Sys$ with transfer function $G(s)$ in~\eqref{eq:powertf} are

-Now we construct the canonical balanced realization of $\Sys$ using formula~\eqref{eq:canonicalform} and compute order-$r$ balanced truncation approximations to $\Sys$ for $r=2$, $3$, and $4$.
+Now we construct the canonical balanced realization of $\Sys$ using the formula~\eqref{eq:canonicalform}, then compute order-$r$ balanced truncation approximations to $\Sys$ for $r=2$, $3$, and $4$.
 Under these conditions the truncated systems obey the sign consistency in~\eqref{eq:s2}.
-As in the previous example, we highlight this symmetry by partitioning the system for $r=3$:
+As in Example~\ref{ex:thm1}, we highlight this symmetry by partitioning the system for $r=3$:

 Table~\ref{tab:powersystem_errors} compares the $\mathcal{H}_\infty$ norm of the error system to the balanced truncation upper bound~\eqref{eq:bound}.
 Because the trailing sign parameters of $\Sys$ are all $-1$, we can perform truncation at any order $r\geq 1$ and the truncated system will satisfy the sign requirements~\eqref{eq:s2} of Theorem~\ref{thm:main}.
 Thus the balanced truncation error bound holds with equality for approximations of all orders.